learn-co-students/dsc-creating-functions-lab-online-ds-ft-100719/README.md

 ## Summary

 Great job!
 In this lab we were able to get practice both creating and returning values from functions.
-We also practiced accessing variables not local to the function but in the global scope.